Much of the software used in the College of Engineering is only for Windows. However, you can still use a Mac to get your work done.

 Steps To Install Windows on your Mac

 It’s not too hard to get set up.
 It might look daunting at first, but once it’s set up, you’ll have both a Mac and a PC on one computer.
-We are happy to help with this process at our ITECS help desks.
+We are happy to help with this process at our ITECS Service desks.

 - Get a copy of Windows.
 All NCSU students are now entitled to a copy of Windows 10.